To the page content

 • A uniform contact at customer support

 Automobile industry customers likewise benefit from Telekom’s global mobile network.
 As global players OEMs also need global connectivity – for solutions such as entertainment in the connected car or automated and in the future autonomous driving.
 Car2Car and Car2Infrastructure communication requires extremely fast reaction times and a high data throughput.
 So globally connected vehicles require reliable global networks.
-Deutsche Telekom’s global network of data centers and mobile edge computing infrastructure processes data from vehicles with the highest level of failurte safety and the lowest possible latency.
+Deutsche Telekom’s global network of data centers and mobile edge computing infrastructure processes data from vehicles with the highest level of failure safety and the lowest possible latency.

 All Country-Specific Requirements Under Control